zowe/community/Project Management/PI Planning/22PI3 Planning/Zowe Chat Squad Objectives.md

 ## Dependencies

+- Zowe CLI Squad
+  * We will have questions related to SDK functionality since we're using this to implement our first set of commands.
+  * Questions about command handling and parsing, seeing if we canuse any existing technology.
+  * Donating z/OS Knowledge Center functionality to the CLI SDK / CLI Core
+- Zowe Systems Squad and Infrastructure
+  * Help define automation
+  * Ongoing initiatives for infrastructure pieces like public MS Teams environment.
+We have workarounds.
--
+- Documentation Squad
+  * Large documentation spike this PI

 ## Risks

-- Some of the research results may result in a larger than expected stories.
-- High story volume this PI
+- Some of the research results may result in a larger than expected stories, and there is high overall story volume this PI
-  * Impact for both of the above: some lower priority features may not make it into the technical preview.
+  * Impact for both of the above: stretch items may not make it into the technical preview.

 ## Not in Scope